| Location: |

 | 25-MAY-2006 | listed as national protected cultural relic. |

-The site which is open to the public are actually two different small sections of the tunnels.
+The sites which are open to the public are actually two different small sections of the tunnels.
 One is located in Qigang Village, Shuangtang Township, Xiong County.
 It was discovered in 1964 when a well was dug.
 The other is located south of Xingcun Village, Xiaobucun Township, Xiong County.
 Both are only tiny parts of the underground structure.
 The size of more than 5,000 km is quite impressive.
 However, not all tunnels are connected, actually they stretch approximately 65 kilometers east to west and 25 kilometers north to south.
 The structure is complex, whith hidden troop caves, meeting halls, and maze-like passages.
 The ceiling is about 4 meters below the ground, and the interior varies in height and width, containing areas for placing lamps, storing items, and ventilation holes.
 The passages have obvious military purposes, which is proven by the existence of trapdoors and lookout tunnels.